adrien-legros/tensorflow-gpu-demo/README.md

 The lab you will run will be on jupyterlab.
 You still have access to the deployed resources on the following urls.

+Please refer to this gihub url if you want to reproduce the lab: https://github.com/adrien-legros/tensorflow-gpu-deploy.

 ## Credentials

 You can connect to the Openshift console or CLI: